 Nancy Bishop, C.S.A.,

-is an Emmy-nominated casting director, who works internationally from a Prague office.
+is an Emmy-nominated casting director, who works internationally from offices in London and Prague.

 With nearly one hundred major feature film and television projects among her credits, Nancy has cast hundreds of actors throughout Europe, the United Kingdom and the U.S.